About American Friends of The Hebrew University (AFHU)

 Beth Asnien McCoy, AFHU National Executive Director

-Long committed to cause-related missions, Ms. McCoy earned her Bachelor of Science degree from Hofstra University, pursuant to which she embarked on a thriving career in the nonprofit sector.
-Her experience spans twenty-five years.
+Ms. McCoy holds a Bachelor of Science degree from Hofstra University and has more than 25 years of professional experience raising support for cause-related missions.
 Prior to joining AFHU, she served as the Arizona Regional Director of Development for the Anti-Defamation League.
 Her career has included leadership roles as Executive Director of the Crohn’s & Colitis Foundation of America (Arizona) and as the Tri-State Regional Director of the Muscular Dystrophy Association (New York).
 Ms. McCoy and her husband, Dennis, reside in New York City and have two adult sons.

 Beth McCoy can be reached at firstname.lastname@example.org